globalbioticinteractions/globalbioticinteractions.github.io/_posts/2024-06-07-bees-only-please.md

 layout: post

 title: "Bees Only Please: Selecting Hundreds of Thousands of Possible Bee Interactions Using a Laptop, Open Datasets, and Small (but Mighty) Commandline Tools."
-author: Jorrit Poelen and Katja Seltmann
+author: Jorrit Poelen and Katja C. Seltmann
 date: 2024-06-07
-excerpt: "As pollinators, bees play a major role in food production.
-And, more and more datasets describing bee-plant interactions are becoming openly available.
-In their partnership, the Big Bee project and GloBI work together to facilitate access to these valuable bee interaction records.
-Here, we describe a method for accessing biotic interactions that bees.
-This includes records of bees visiting flowers, parasites of bees as well as hosts of parasites.
-Using commonly available tools and open resources, we show how to build a bee interaction dataset using a known, and customizeable, data processing workflow that runs on a laptop."
+excerpt: "Bees play a crucial role in food production and as pollinators of wild plants.
+Increasingly, datasets describing bee-plant interactions are becoming openly available.
+The Big Bee project and GloBI collaborate to facilitate access to these valuable bee interaction records.
+In this context, we outline a method for accessing biotic interactions involving bees, including records of bees visiting flowers, bee parasites, and hosts of these parasites.
+Using commonly available tools and open resources, we demonstrate how to build a bee interaction dataset using a known and customizable data processing workflow that can run on a laptop."
 categories:
 - bioinformatics
 - biology